 Lifetime Achievement: Regina Rogoff, People’s Community Clinic

-Nominations are made by the community online at RecognizeGood.org, then vetted by business students at Concordia University before being trimmed to three finalists in each category and presented to a selection committee of business and community leaders led by Dr. Lynette Gillis, Dean of the College of Business at Concordia University Texas.
-Proceeds from this event benefit the Samaritan Center, who presented the Ethics in Business Awards until the program’s adoption by RecognizeGood in 2011.
+Nominations are made by the community online at RecognizeGood.org, then vetted by business students at Concordia University.
+Concordia students trim the nominations to three finalists in each category.
+Next, students present the finalists to a selection committee of business and community leaders.
+This committee is led by Dr. Lynette Gillis, Dean of the College of Business at Concordia University Texas.
+Proceeds from this event benefited the Samaritan Center.
+The Center presented the Ethics in Business Awards until the program’s adoption by RecognizeGood in 2011.